ARCHIVED-mean-stack/session-7/README.md

 ###Angular Animate 3

-$animate is a service that supports directives that are built into Angular.
-This is available without any other configuration, and allows us to create animations in plain CSS.
-To use animations in this way, you do not need to include $animate in your controller; just include ngAnimate as a dependency of your Angular module.
+$animate is a service that supports directives built into Angular that allow us to create animations using CSS.

 Once you include ngAnimate in your module, there is a change in how Angular handles certain built-in directives.
-Angular will begin to hook into and monitor these directives, and add special classes to the element on the firing of certain events.
-For example, when you add, move, or remove an item from an array which is being used by the ngRepeat directive, Angular will now catch that event, and add a series of classes to that element in the ngRepeat.
+Angular will hook into and monitor these directives and add special classes to the element on the firing of certain events.

+For example, when you add, move, or remove an item from an array which is being used by the ngRepeat directive, Angular will catch that event and add a series of classes to the element in the ngRepeat.

 The attached CSS classes take the form of ng-{EVENT} and ng-{EVENT}-active for structural events like enter, move, or leave.
 But, for class-based animations, it takes the form of {CLASS}-add, {CLASS}-add-active, {CLASS}-remove, and {CLASS}-remove-active.
-The exceptions to these rules are ng-hide and ng-show.
-Both of these directives have add and remove events that are triggered, just like ng-class, but they both share the .ng-hide class, which is either added or removed when appropriate.
-You will also see ngAnimate add a .ng-animate class to some of these directives on animation.

-A table that illustrates some of the built-in directives, the events that fire, and classes that are temporarily added when you add ngAnimate to your project:
+Here's [documentation with a table](https://docs.angularjs.org/api/ngAnimate) that illustrate some of the built-in directives, the events that fire, and classes that are temporarily added when you add ngAnimate to your project.
 ￼
 Angular will automatically detect that CSS is attached to an animation when the animation is triggered, and add the .ng-{EVENT}-active class until the animation has run its course.
 It will then remove that class, and any other added classes, from the DOM.

-Build an example of using CSS3 transitions to animate a ngRepeat directive
+Build an example of using CSS3 transitions to animate a ngRepeat directive:

 ```html
 <div>